feincms/feincms-elephantblog/docs/installation.rst

 You can install elephantblog using ``pip install feincms-elephantblog``.

-For the below to run, you will also need to install feincms_cleanse typing ``pip install feincms_cleanse``.

 The first step is to create a new app.
 As an example, let's name it ``blog``.
 You can use ``manage.py`` to create it::

     python manage.py startapp blog